paulopimenta6/ph_codes/R/elsa/img/README.md

 | Wave 2| cholesterolLDL | 5061 | 114    | 41   |
 | Wave 3| cholesterolLDL | 5061 | 114    | 43   |

-**-Result:** The normality tests (Anderson-Darling and Kolmogorov-Smirnov) indicate that LDL cholesterol data do not follow a normal distribution for any of the waves.
+**Result:** The normality tests (Anderson-Darling and Kolmogorov-Smirnov) indicate that LDL cholesterol data do not follow a normal distribution for any of the waves.
 The Friedman test did not show statistically significant differences in LDL cholesterol levels between the waves.
 However, post-hoc tests (Wilcoxon with Bonferroni correction) indicated a significant difference between waves 1 and 3.

 Descriptive analysis revealed small variations in the median and interquartile range of LDL cholesterol levels between the waves.
 The identification of outliers suggests the presence of significantly higher or lower LDL cholesterol values in some individuals.